Why business license compliance matters

 - Fire and police department permit

-Practice pointer: A home-based or online business often requires the same level of compliance as a traditional bricks-and-mortar commercial establishment.
+Note: A home-based or online business often requires the same level of compliance as a traditional brick-and-mortar commercial establishment.
 In addition, there may be licenses specific to home-based businesses.
-For example, many city or county governments require home-based businesses to have a “Home Occupation Permit.”
+For example, many cities or county governments require home-based businesses to have a “Home Occupation Permit.”

 Some businesses require more licenses.
-Some industries, like daycare or aviation, are more highly regulated than others.
-These kinds of businesses include the following:
+For example, industries, like daycare or aviation, are more highly regulated than others.
+Other kinds of businesses that require professional or occupational licenses include the following:

 - Agriculture (pesticides and fertilizers)